frozenamazon/open-weather/README.md

 ============
 A simple application that can pull data from Open Weather Map API  and display it on the screen.
 It currently can be filtered on 4 cities: London, Luton Manchester, and Birmingham.

-This application is also a sample that uses protractor, cucumberjs to run automated e2e test using grunt
+This application is uses protractor, cucumberjs to run automated e2e test using grunt

 ###### Instructions
 - To run application, just run ```grunt```